graphcore/poptorch/README.md

 Neural Network models to be trained, evaluated and used on the Graphcore IPU.
 PopTorch Geometric depends on the functionality provided by PopTorch.

-More information can be found in the [PopTorch User Guide](https://docs.graphcore.ai/projects/poptorch-geometric-user-guide).
+More information can be found in the [PopTorch Geometric User Guide](https://docs.graphcore.ai/projects/poptorch-geometric-user-guide).

 ## Prerequisites